2012 United States presidential election in the District of Columbia

-The 2012 United States presidential election in the District of Columbia took place on November 6, 2012 as part of the 2012 United States presidential election in which all 50 states and the District of Columbia participated.
+The 2012 United States presidential election in the District of Columbia took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states and the District of Columbia participated.
 D.C. voters chose three electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.
-Prior to the election, Washington DC was considered to be a definite win for Obama; the nation's capital is heavily Democratic and has always voted for Democratic nominees for president by overwhelming margins.
+Prior to the election, Washington D.C. was considered to be a definite win for Obama; the nation's capital is heavily Democratic and has always voted for Democratic nominees for president by overwhelming margins.

 Obama and Biden carried the District of Columbia with 90.9% of the popular vote to Romney's and Ryan's 7.3%, thus winning the district's three electoral votes.

-Primaries
+Primary elections

-Democratic
+Democratic primary

 President Obama was the only candidate in the primary.
 The District cast all 45 of its delegate votes at the 2012 Democratic National Convention for Obama.
+Obama won every vote in three precincts: 79, 96 and 119.
+He performed the worst in Precinct 2, where the George Washington University and the White House are located.

+Results by ward

+Running virtually unchallenged, Obama swept all of the capital's eight wards with more than 90% of the vote.
+He performed best in Wards 7 and 8 in DC's southeast part, securing more than 99% of the vote in each.
+Conversely, he earned his worst results in Wards 2 and 3, falling below 95% of the vote.